Open Source Happy Hour

 And I think that people forget sometimes that we're not just Python based.

 I like Python a lot though.
-I just want to share the love of everybody else and like how awesome Python is.
+And it's like I just want to share the love of everybody else and like how awesome Python is.

 Well, sure.
 How long have you been programming in Python?